The most recent image of College Alfajiri

 You have excellent options.
 Here are the fields I’d highlight:

 🔢 Mathematics & Statistics: If you’re strong in Maths, this is one of the best investments you can make.
-A solid Maths or Stats degree prepares you for Data Science, Machine Learning, and Quantitative Finance career.
+A solid Maths or Stats degree prepares you for Data Science, Machine Learning, and Quantitative Finance.
 The world still need Engineer, Quants, those guys who can understand and build complex systems.
 If you doubt me, go and check how many opening Google, Anthropic, Bloomberg or OpenAI, currently have form Machine Learning Engineers, Software Engineer and Data Scientists.

 Don’t rush to any degree program that is Labelled Machine Learning or Data Science, most degrees that are labelled that way on undergraduate level are scams.
 Aim for a good degree in Mathematic or Statistic but with a strong component in Computer Science and Programming.
+Or for a good Polytechnic degree and then specialize in Computer Science.

 🔧 Electronics & Chip Design : The software side of AI is largely solved.
 The next frontier is hardware: chips, semiconductors, embedded systems.
 This is a field with enormous global demand and very few people who truly understand it.